-- How long do foods stay good in the freezer?
+How long do foods stay good in the freezer?

-- Do I have enough freezer space?
+Do I have enough freezer space?

-- If you have a chest or upright freezer you will have room to make several meals to use at a later time.
+If you have a chest or upright freezer, you should have room to make several meals to use at a later time.
 If you are relying on the freezer in your refrigerator, you can still make up some freezer meals, just not as many.
 Be aware of how much space you have and what you already have prepared.
 It is always a good idea to keep a freezer inventory list of what is on hand.
 This inventory sheet is useful for both meal planning and grocery shopping.

-- Is frozen food safe?
+Is frozen food safe?

-- How can I safely package freezer meals?
+How can I safely package freezer meals?

-- What cooking method will I use with the meals I am freezing?
+What cooking method will I use with the meals I am freezing?